7 Best SonarQube Alternatives in 2026 (Open Source + AI)

 The Tech Deep Dive:

 Who is it for?
 Security-focused teams, especially those already paying for GitHub Enterprise.
-It’s the gold standard for deep, custom vulnerability hunting, but it can be overkill for teams primarily focused on general code quality and maintainability.
+It’s a strong option for deep, custom vulnerability hunting, but it can be overkill for teams primarily focused on general code quality, maintainability, or pull request review.
+In that case, comparing it with broader AI code review tools can make the decision clearer.

 GitLab SAST